m-pulkit/First-repo--IDL/README.md

 It's my first time trying git and github

-The file is just some IDL code I used to practice while I was learning IDL.
+The file is just some code in IDL that I used to practice in while I was learning IDL.
 It basically plots a simple surface plot.